pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 Source trees
 ============

-A *source tree* is a collection of files and directories -- like a version control system checkout -- which contains a :file:`pyproject.toml` file that can be use to build a source distribution from the contained files and directories. :pep:`517` and :pep:`518` specify what is required to meet the definition of what :file:`pyproject.toml` must contain for something to be deemed a source tree.
+A :term:`source tree` is a collection of files and directories (typically a version control system checkout) which contains a :term:`pyproject.toml` file that can be used to build a source distribution from the contained files and directories.
+:ref:`pyproject-toml-config-file` specifies what is required to meet the definition of what :file:`pyproject.toml` must contain for something to be deemed a source tree.

 Source distribution file name
 =============================